Sardonyx: The Original August Birthstone with 4,000 Years of History

 The story of sardonyx losing its August birthstone spotlight follows a pattern I have seen with other traditional birthstones.
 The history of birthstones is full of these shifts, and the reasons usually come down to changing consumer expectations.

-Sardonyx is stunning in carvings and cabochons, but it does not have the transparent, faceted sparkle that modern jewelry buyers have come to expect.
+Sardonyx is stunning in carvings and cabochons, but it does not have the transparent, faceted brilliance that modern jewelry buyers have come to expect.
 It is an opaque stone.
 You cannot facet it into a brilliant cut that catches light from across the room.

-Peridot, with its bright lime-green color and ability to take a beautiful faceted cut, offered exactly what the modern market wanted: a transparent, sparkling gemstone in a distinctive color.
+Peridot, with its bright lime-green color and ability to take a beautiful faceted cut, offered exactly what the modern market wanted: a transparent, brilliant gemstone in a distinctive color.
 It became the commercially dominant August birthstone.
 More recently, spinel was added as a third August birthstone in 2016, giving August babies even more options.

 But sardonyx was never "replaced" in the official sense.
 It remains a recognized August birthstone.
 The shift was cultural and commercial, not a formal demotion.
 For collectors who value historical significance, artistic heritage, and the quiet beauty of banded stone, sardonyx is still the definitive August gemstone.